 I began by printing the the task cards on cardstock to give them extra durability.
 Then I ran them through my laminator and cut along the dotted line in the center of each page to separate the halves.

 I grabbed a ball of playdough kids could use to build the 3D shapes and filled a small basket with a variety of rainbow colored popsicle sticks.
-(The unstained kind would work well too.
-They are available in a variety of sizes from mini to jumbo size!)

 I spread out the 2D shape task cards around one table and placed the basket of popsicle sticks in the center.
 The kids took turns making each shape.